Awni00/relational-convolutions/docs/index.markdown

 **Relational Convolutions.** The relational convolution operation does two things: 1) extracts features of the relations between groups of objects using pairwise relations 2) transforms the relation tensor back into a sequence of objects, allowing it be composed with another relational layer to compute higher-order relations.
 In a relational convolution module, we learn a set of "graphlet filters," which form a template of relations among a subset of the objects (a graphlet).
 The output of a relational convolution operation is a sequence of objects $$R \ast \boldsymbol{f} = \left(\langle R[g], \boldsymbol{f} \rangle_{\mathrm{rel}} \right)_{g \in \mathcal{G}} = (z_1, \ldots, z_{n_g})$$ where each output object represents the relational pattern within some group of input objects, obtained through an appropriately-defined inner-product comparison with the graphlet filters.

-**Grouping layers.** Rather than considering the relational patterns within all groups of objects, we explicitly model and determine relevant groupings through an attention operation.
+**Modeling groups.** Rather than considering the relational patterns within all groups of objects, we explicitly model and determine relevant groupings through an attention operation.

 Please see the paper for more details on the proposed architecture.